walkamongus/centrify/README.markdown

 * `krb_keytab`: String.
 Absolute path to the keytab file used to join the domain.
 * `initialize_krb_config`: Boolean.
 Whether to initialize `krb_config_file` with the contents of `krb_config`.
 * `krb_config`: Hash.
 Configuration used to initialize `krb_config_file` for performing a keytab join.
+* `selfserve_join` : Boolean.
+Whether to perform a --selfserve join.
+Server must have been precreated.
+* `selfserve_rodc` : String.
+Name of DC to selfserve join to.
+Required if using selfserve_join.
 * `zone`: String.
 Name of the zone in which to place the computer account.
 * `container`: String.
 LDAP path to the OU container in which to place the computer account.
 * `use_express_license`: Boolean.
 If true, set the adlicense to `express` if licensed features are enabled.